celo-org/celo-proposals/CIPs/cip-granda_mento.md

 1. **`function proposeExchange(uint256 amount, bool sellCelo) external returns (uint256)`** - Called by an exchange proposer to propose an exchange.
    * Callable by anyone.
+   * If `sellCelo` is true, CELO is the asset being sold and the stable token is the asset being bought.
+If `sellCelo` is false, the stable token is the asset being sold and CELO is the asset being bought.
    * Requires the amount of stable token being bought/sold to be within the range `[minStableExchangeAmount, maxStableExchangeAmount]`.
    * Deposits the full amount of the asset being sold into the contract.
    * Records: